 I agree.
 How would you define ‘the gender wars”’?

 Well, I don't like militaristic language, and the term itself, ‘the gender wars’ is militaristic.
 It suggests that there are these two clear warring camps that have clear sides.
 I don't think the term itself is helpful.
 But then again it's also become a shorthand, and most people recognize it as a commonly-used term, so now it’s in mainstream culture.
 And what people think it refers to -- and certainly what the media presents it as -- is a battle that is theoretical, but also about policy and legal issues, between women, and women who are feminists on the one hand and trans women on the other hand.
 I think that's what most people see ‘the gender wars’ as; and that's certainly egged on by famous names like the author J.K.
-Rowling writing her statements on sex and gender, the pronouncements of MPs and the pronouncement of ministers, and what they focus on is women's objections to trans [rights?].
-So I think that's what it's seen as in popular culture: it's a war, it's a couple of ideas, and laws and policies and rights between women and between trans people.
+Rowling writing her statements on sex and gender, the pronouncements of MPs and the pronouncement of ministers, and what they focus on is women's objections to trans rights and trans inclusion [rights?].
+So I think that's what it's seen as in popular culture: it's a war, it's a competing ideas, and laws and policies and rights between women and between trans people.

 I think the gender wars are part of the broader culture wars, which is an attack on the small steps of progress that social justice movements have made over the years.
 I think the culture wars are part of larger fractures and shifts as old elites who are dying out are trying to maintain power.
 As we go through a period of economic chaos and even more economic and environmental and social uncertainty these culture wars are increasing.
-People are increasingly drawn to them because, in this period of instability, they are being sold an idea of a rose-tinted past which was more stable: one that we can all look back on which often hinges around an idealistic idea of the heterosexual nuclear family where ‘men were men’ or ‘women were women’.
+People are increasingly drawn to them because, in this period of instability, they are being sold an idea of a rose-tinted past which was more stable: one that we can all look back on which often hinges around an idealistic idea of the heterosexual nuclear family where ‘men were men’ and ‘women were women’.
 It presents the idea that everything is so chaotic now, but at least in this mythical past people knew where they stood: they had dedicated roles, children were raised well, you left your door open, communities were safe and people looked out for each other.
-That's a universality, unfortunately, about the culture wars, and that's why it's so powerful, as it signifies so many things.
-People who are against immigration are well into a lot of the narratives from the culture wars: people that don't want more migration into this country, people that are racist, people that don't support divorce, people that are against abortion, people that are homophobic, people that don't want trans rights…. it attracts a lot of people.
+There’s a universality, unfortunately, about the culture wars, and that's why it's so powerful, as it signifies so many things.
+People who are against immigration are well into a lot of the narratives from the culture wars: people that don't want more migration into this country, people that are racist, people that don't support divorce, people that are against abortion, people that are homophobic, people that don't want trans rights…. it attracts a lot of people all under that one banner of culture wars.
 I think attacks on trans people's rights are one component to that.
 It's a backlash against the small steps of progress that have been made: an attempt to re-solidify and future-proof power by elites.

 You write of how you are situated in an interesting or nuanced way in relation to the gender wars – a position that crosses dividing lines – how the unique position of your queer butch female masculinity means you are an ‘insider-outsider’.
 Can you explain that and outline that for us here?